Federal court orders Education Dept. to reconsider ACICS's fate

 The judge ordered the Education Department -- now under very different leadership -- to reconsider the accrediting agency's case.
 The decision gives ACICS, which has fought vigorously to stay alive, an opening for a next act.

-ACICS, a national accreditor that oversaw 245 institutions, many of them for-profits, and collectively received $4.76 billion in federal aid in 2015, was a highly visible casualty in the Obama administration's multi-year crackdown on for-profit higher education.
-As the accreditor of several of the major for-profit college companies (Corinthian Colleges, ITT Technical Institute) that failed as a result of a combination of misbehavior, aggressive regulatory scrutiny, and enrollment freefalls, ACICS became synonymous with the sector's woes, and in some ways was held responsible for them.
+ACICS, a national accreditor that oversaw 245 institutions, many of them for-profits, that collectively received $4.76 billion in federal aid in 2015, was a highly visible casualty in the Obama administration's multiyear crackdown on for-profit higher education.
+As the accreditor of several of the major for-profit college companies (Corinthian Colleges, ITT Technical Institute) that failed as a result of a combination of misbehavior, aggressive regulatory scrutiny and enrollment free falls, ACICS became synonymous with the sector's woes, and in some ways was held responsible for them.

 ACICS appealed the department's decision and challenged it in court, and the Trump administration backed its predecessor's ruling in a May 2017 court filing.